 You can either make a First-Aid Spray or salve depending on your preference, to have ready for all minor cuts, scrapes, burns, bites, and rashes.
 (Major injuries need to be treated by a doctor!)

 This has always been my go to remedy to support the skin, as the chamomile is an excellent anti-inflammatory.
 I always like to have it in case we have a skin problem that comes up.
 Make a 1% dilution with 2 drops of German chamomile essential oil in 10 mL of carrier oil mixed together in a 10 mL glass roller tube.

 Calming Essential Oil Inhaler

 For tantrums, anxiety, panic attacks, and long car rides, a calming essential oil inhaler (learn more about inhalers HERE) is must have support for the mind as well as the body.
 Make one with any number of calming essential oils including:

 - Roman chamomile

 For any bumps, bruises, and swelling, arnica is a must have, both topical and ingested as homeopathic medicine.
-Make your own with THIS RECIPE from The Pistachio Project.
+Make your own Arnica Salve with this recipe from The Pistachio Project.